hariarasu/Guest_Room_Booking_Application/README.md

   - password=`admin123`

 #### 6. Registration
- To be a house owner choice role as owner
+To be a house owner choose role as **Owner**.\
- To be a user choice role as user
+To be a user choose role as **User**.

 ## Sample DB Data
-Sample data are in Assest folder connect mongodb with url mongodb://localhost:27017/G-Room Load the json file in corresponding collection names
+Sample data are in Assest folder.\
+connect mongodb with url `mongodb://localhost:27017/G-Room`\
+Load the json file in corresponding collection names.